Product School

 • PRDs are a product of teamwork:

-Even though the Product Manager is ultimately responsible for owning the product/defining what to do.
-It's much better to have a collaboration/soft power approach when it comes to creating the PRD.
+Even though the Product Manager is ultimately responsible for owning the product, it's much better to have a collaboration/soft power approach when it comes to creating the PRD.

 Use the PRD to communicate what you're building and why.

-Still, looking for some great templates?
+On the hunt for more great templates?
 See our collection of Product Management Templates!

 Subscribe to The Product Blog